sf-wdi-44/rails-views-and-helpers/README.md

 **Check for Understanding:** Why might we want to separate out portions of our HTML view templates?

-<details><summary>click for a few ideas</summary>
+<details><summary>Ideas</summary>
-* A best practice is to always keep every template small.
+- A best practice is to always keep every template small.
 A rule of thumb would be to keep templates to about 50 lines for readability.
 If we wrote the bulk of our HTML directly in view templates, we'd quickly exceed this limit.
-* We might have content that is repeated on more than one page associated with a controller - partials help us reuse HTML code for this content.
+- We might have content that is repeated on more than one page associated with a controller - partials help us reuse HTML code for this content.
-* Separating code into partials makes our views more modular and easier to change.
+- Separating code into partials makes our views more modular and easier to change.
 </details>

-Using partials:
+#### Using partials:

 * Partials are always named starting with an underscore: `app/views/products/_form.html.erb` or `app/views/shared/_menu.rb`.
-* Partials can be called directly from inside a view file.  `<%= render "form" %>`.
+* Partials can be called directly from inside a view file:  `<%= render "form" %>`.
 Note that you don't  specify the `_` when rendering the partial.
 * You can pass data to a partial: `<%= render partial: "customer", object: @new_customer %>`

 You can also create partial layouts, but those are less common in apps of the size we're dealing with.